-- The DOH and DOE contractor concentrations of gamma emitting radionuclides, Sr-90, and tritium (H-3) are all in good agreement. - All DOH concentrations are below detection limits and consistent with historical results.
+- The DOH and DOE contractor concentrations for Sr-90 and gamma emitting radionuclides are all in good agreement. - Most DOH concentrations are below detection limits, and all concentrations are consistent with historical results.

-The Department of Health and DOE contractors monitor farm products grown in Washington State; i.e., food and wine, to determine if airborne contamination has deposited on plants that may be consumed by people.
+The Department of Health and DOE contractors monitor farm products grown in Washington State; i.e., food and wine, to determine if contamination has migrated to plants that may be consumed by people.

-Farm product monitoring for the oversight program included four apple samples, one leafy vegetable sample, four potato samples, and six wine samples.
+Farm product monitoring for the oversight program included two grape samples, one leafy vegetable sample, and two potato samples.
+Wine samples, which are split every other year, were not split in 2010.